Forcepoint/fp-pta-ansible-vmware-workstation/README.md

 * vmware_workstation_version: The version of VMware Workstation Pro to install.
 * vmware_workstation_build: The build number of VMware Workstation Pro to install.
 * vmware_workstation_checksum: The checksum of the VMware Workstation Pro bundle.
-* vmware_workstation_artifactory: The Artifactory DNS name to download the VMware Workstation Prod bundle from.
-VMWare does not make this binary publicly available so you have to store it somewhere in artifactory and download it from there.

 ## Dependencies